0xJoeMama/progintro-hw0/cmdline/README.md

 ```

 returns the first 10 lines of a file(NOTE: that is the default behavior of head, but I like specifying it either way because I can never remember it).
 Using '|' turns the stdout of the previous command into the stdin of the new command.
-So head it just passed the sorted output as an input.
+So head is just passed the sorted output as an input.

 ```sh
 $ tail -n 1 <file>